Molkobain/itop-datacenter-view/README.md

 #### Weight capacity
 Keep an eye on your racks & enclosures weight capacity:
 * Fill devices weight
-* Get cumulated weight on each rack & enclosure
+* Cumulated weight on each rack & enclosure is automatically computed
 * Compare it with the maximum weight allowed by the element itself or the server room specs

 ![Pro features - Rack weight](docs/mdv-profeatures-rackweight-01.png)